nph278/luacells/README.md

 # luacells

-A Rust text-based cellular automata simulator that uses lua for rule definitions.
+A Rust text-based cellular automata simulator that uses Lua for rule definitions.

 ## Installation